theturtle32/WebSocket-Node/README.md

 * Chrome 16+ (Protocol Version 13)
 * Internet Explorer 10+ (Protocol Version 13)
 * Safari 6+ (Protocol Version 13)

+(Not all W3C WebSocket features are supported by browsers.
+More info in the [Full API documentation](docs/index.md))

 Benchmarks
 ----------